symbol/symbol-docs/source/guides/namespace/link-a-namespace-to-a-mosaic.rst

 Linking a namespace to a mosaic
 ###############################

-Link a namespace to a mosaic.
+Alias an mosaic with a namespace so that others can reference it in a more friendly way when issuing transactions.

 *************
 Prerequisites